STEVEN LOPEZ: Analogue Dreams

 Based in New York, Andre Baranowski is an award-winning advertising and editorial photographer.
 His focus has been on food, nature and travel photography.
 He approaches his subjects with both technical rigor and an appreciation (some would say, an embrace) for the unexpected.

 His unorthodox approach to food photography in particular set him apart in the editorial world as he broke away from perfectly styled images.
-Subsequently, his images have been chosen to be on the covers of renowned publications, including Departures, Saveur, Food & Wine, Better Homes & Gardens, and Garden Design, among others.
+Subsequently, his work found itself on the covers of renowned publications, including Departures, Saveur, Food & Wine, Better Homes & Gardens, and Garden Design, among others.

 Andre has also photographed and collaborated on a number of widely celebrated books, from Mediterranean Fresh by Joyce Goldstein; Hudson Valley Chef’s Table by Julia Sexton; Kimchi Chronicles with Marja and Jean Georges Vongerichten; Sustainably Delicious by Michel Nischan, to The Making Of Three Gardens with Jorge Sanchez and The Duke of Devonshire.